cogilabs/GTFOBot/README.md

 ![The bot](Images/dauda.png?raw=true)

-It allows only one command:
+It allows several commands, but its main one is `/rundowns`:

 ![Command list](Images/commands.png?raw=true)